UweKeim/ZetaLongPaths/README.md

   * [pinvoke.net](http://pinvoke.net/) for finding signatures of Win32 functions.
   * [Using long path syntax with UNC](http://msdn.microsoft.com/en-us/library/aa365247.aspx), MSDN.

-I started by using several functions from the BCL Team blog postings and added the functions they did not covery but which I needed in my project.
+I started by using several functions from the BCL Team blog postings and added the functions they did not cover but which I needed in my project.

 Currently there are the following classes: